pilotak/homeassistant-mikrotik-api/info.md

 The `mikrotik_api` platform enables you to execute scripts and perform API requests in MikroTik router

-To enable MikroTik platform in your installation, add the following to your `configuration.yaml` file:
+To enable MikroTik API platform in your installation, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry